 Finally, it’s important to re-examine our own priorities often.
 Sometimes, we are still behaving as if something is of high importance, but on further examination, it isn’t.
 That’s okay and important to learn so that we can deprioritize it.

 Quadrant III (Low Importance; Want to Do):

 These are going to be the hardest things to say no to.
 One strategy to focus on here is to determine which things on your Quadrant III list bring you the most joy and focus on those.
-For me, it’s important for me to prioritize blogging and travel.
+For me, it’s important to prioritize travel (even if it’s local) and getting outdoors.